BlountCountyNerdGroup/Examples/README.md

-# Examples
+# Function Project

-Example code for projects
+Code for the function project